qingyang-jiandao/jiandao-ocr/README.md

 # jiandao-ocr
-OCR with the caffe  framework on windows and linux
+text recognition with the caffe  framework on windows and linux
 ## Training:

 1. Download The MSCOCO dataset [MSCOCO dataset](https://cocodataset.org/#download) as background image: